 Amrita Suresh completed her B.E. at BITS Goa and received her M.Sc. at Université Paris-Saclay (MPRI) in 2018-2019.
 She was an intern at LSV in 2019 under the supervision of Alain Finkel.
-In 2019, she started a Ph.D. at LSV, Univ.
+In 2019, she started a Ph.D. at LSV (now LMF), Univ.
 Paris-Saclay, still with Alain Finkel, on the verification of FIFO machines, which she defended in 2023.
 Amrita joined Nobuko Yoshida’s group at the University of Oxford as a research associate.

 Varun Ramanathan completed his M.Sc. at CMI in 2018.
 He was an intern at LaBRI in 2016 and 2018 under the direction of Pascal Weil, Thomas Place and Diego Figueira.
 In September 2018, he started a Ph.D. at LaBRI, Univ.
 Bordeaux.
 His advisors are Diego Figueira and Pascal Weil.
-He is working on synchronized relations, a particularly interesting class of rational transductions.
+He worked on synchronized relations, a particularly interesting class of rational transductions.
 On May 17, 2022, Varun Ramanathan defended his dissertation at LaBRI, Synchronous relations and complexity of query evaluation.
 He then joined Indexnine, a company in Pune.

 Anirban Majumdar completed his M.Sc. at CMI in 2018.
 In September 2018, he started a Ph.D. at Université Paris-Saclay, jointly advised by Patricia Bouyer-Decitre at LSV and Nathalie Bertrand at Inria Rennes / IRISA.
 The goal of his thesis is to develop models and algorithms for games for distributed systems.
 More specifically, to explore games with a parameterized number of players, and to study various winning objectives and solution concepts.
 Thesis title: Verification and Synthesis of Parameterized Concurrent Systems.
 On September 30, 2021, Anirban defended his dissertation at Université Paris-Saclay.
-He will join Université Libre de Bruxelles as a post-doctoral fellow, to work with Jean-François Raskin.
+He then joined Université Libre de Bruxelles as a post-doctoral fellow, to work with Jean-François Raskin.

 Govind R. completed his M.Sc. at CMI in 2017.
 In November 2017, he started a Ph.D. in cotutelle between CMI and LaBRI (Univ.
 Bordeaux).
 His advisors are B. Srivathsan at CMI, and Igor Walukiewicz and Frédéric Herbreteau at LaBRI.
 More details… On June 16, 2021, Govind defended his dissertation at Université de Bordeaux.
 Efficient methods for highly parallel timed systems.
 In the fall of 2021, he joined IIT Bombay as a postdoctoral fellow.